 Analyze the sophisticated techniques used to overcome the more difficult Medicaid eligibility and application challenges

 Ms. Negrin-Wiener currently serves as co-chair of the Healthcare Committee of the Hauppauge Industrial Association of Long Island.
 She is the immediate past President of the Suffolk County Women’s Bar Association and was formerly the Vice-President of Programs and Membership and the past co-chair of the Elder Law Committee.
-She is a State Certified Court Examiner, Court Evaluator and Counsel to Guardian and incapacitated persons and is accredited by the Department of Veterans Affairs.
-Ms. Negrin-Wiener is an Advanced Elder Law Mediator trained by the New York Peace Institute and serves as a Mediator on the Nassau County Bar Association Alternative Dispute Resolution Panel.
+She is a State Certified Court Evaluator and Counsel to Guardian and incapacitated persons and is accredited by the Department of Veterans Affairs.
+Ms. Negrin-Wiener is an Advanced Elder Law Mediator trained by the New York Peace Institute, serves as a Mediator on the Nassau County Bar Association Alternative Dispute Resolution Panel, and was recently appointed as a Court Examiner.

 Ms. Negrin-Wiener assisted in the development of GDGC’s workplace wellness program entitled “Tools and Advice for Working Caregivers” (TAWC).
 TAWC is an employee benefits program provided at no cost to the employer which assists employees who are caring for aging loved ones.
 The program is designed to keep working caregivers at work, maximizing productivity and promoting job security while reducing absenteeism, downtime and turnover.